RenderKit/embree/doc/src/api/rtcGetGeometryBufferData.md

 slot (`type` and `slot` argument) of the geometry (`geometry` argument).

+If the device associated with `geometry` is a SYCL device, the returned pointer only accessible on the host.
+The function `rtcGetGeometryBufferDataDevice` can be used to get a pointer accessible on the SYCL device.
 #### EXIT STATUS

 On failure an error code is set that can be queried using